marijnh/Eloquent-JavaScript/07_robot.md

 with the given member added, and leave the old one unchanged.
 Similarly, `delete` creates a new instance without a given member.

-The class should work for keys of any type, not just strings.
-It does _not_ have to be efficient when used with large amounts of keys.
+The class should work for values of any type, not just strings.
+It does _not_ have to be efficient when used with large amounts of values.

 The ((constructor)) shouldn't be part of the class' ((interface)) (though you'll definitely want to use it internally).
 Instead, there